-With college costs at an all-time high and continuing to rise, it makes sense for students to apply for as many scholarships as possible.
+With college costs at an all-time high and continuing to rise, it makes sense for high school students to apply for as many scholarships as possible.

-April Bell, Director at the College Board, explains, “Applying for scholarships may seem like a daunting process to students, especially for those already busy getting applications together for college.
-But for students willing to put in the time and effort, there are many scholarship dollars available.”
+“Applying for scholarships may seem like a daunting process to students, especially for those already busy getting applications together for college.
+But for students willing to put in the time and effort, there are many scholarship dollars available," explains April Bell, director at the College Board.

 Is Your Student Eligible for a Scholarship?